-Unlike other New England states (we're looking at you, Massachusetts), the State of Maine does not have a lot of rotaries (or traffic circles, roundabouts, whatever you want to call them).
+Unlike other New England states (we're looking at you, Massachusetts), Maine does not have a lot of rotaries (or traffic circles, roundabouts, whatever you want to call them).

 While we may think of roundabouts (rotaries, traffic circles, whatever) as a fairly modern invention, they date back hundreds of years.
-A Wikipedia article on the subject explains that the first rotary for traffic flow was built in Paris about 1780.
+A Wikipedia article explains that the first rotary for traffic flow was built in Paris around 1780.
 The first in the United States was built sometime in the early 1790s.
-The first really modern (for use with cars and trucks) traffic circle was built in San Jose, California in 1907.
+The first really modern (for use with cars and trucks) traffic circle was built in San Jose, California, in 1907.

 Since the 1960s, the concept of traffic circles has really taken off.
 This is especially true in places that have traditionally dealt with huge amounts of traffic.
 Los Angeles, for example.